 What is the Blind Spot?
-A blind spot is a place in either lane adjacent to the one being driven in at an approximately 45-degree angle to the driver where neither the side view or rear-view mirror picks up the presence of another motor vehicle.
+A blind spot is a place in either lane adjacent to the one being driven in at an approximately 45-degree angle to the driver, where neither the side view nor the rear-view mirror picks up the presence of another motor vehicle.
+Understanding how to avoid blind spot accidents is crucial for every driver.

-When changing lanes in either direction the driver is required to “head check,” i.e., take their eyes off of the road in front for a second or two and to look to see if a car is obstructing their turn.
-As the nation’s highway systems expand more lanes are added making them more dangerous to motorists wishing to change lanes.
+When changing lanes in either direction, the driver is required to “head check,” i.e., take their eyes off the road in front for a second or two, and look to see if a car is obstructing their turn.
+As the nation’s highway systems expand, more lanes are added, making them more hazardous for motorists who wish to change lanes.
 It is not uncommon for interstate highways to run five or more lanes in each direction.

-Switching lanes to pass a slower vehicle or to get on the off-ramp lane puts the motorist in danger of colliding with another car that may be traveling in the driver’s blind spot.
+Switching lanes to pass a slower vehicle or to enter the off-ramp lane puts the motorist at risk of colliding with another car that may be traveling in the driver’s blind spot.
 Nearly 1 million accidents occur each year due to a driver making a lane switch without first checking to see if another automobile is in their blind spot.

-No driver is immune to the risk of blind spot accidents.
-Failing to check the blind spot before making a lane switch can cause serious, even fatal automobile accidents and none are more serious than those that involve an automobile and a commercial vehicle.
+No driver is immune to the risk of blind spot car accidents.
+Failing to check the blind spot before making a lane switch can cause serious, even fatal, automobile accidents, and none are more severe than those involving an automobile and a commercial vehicle.

-Most accidents involving 18-wheelers happen because the 18-wheeler has several large blind spots and the driver of a smaller motor vehicle operator unaware of the big rig’s unique safety requirements.
+Most accidents involving 18-wheelers happen because the 18-wheeler has several large blind spots, and the driver of a smaller motor vehicle is unaware of the big rig’s unique safety requirements.

-A motorist to be aware of this and never travel or attempt to pass an 18-wheeler on the right, even in slow-moving traffic.
-Avoiding blind spot accidents there are several safety tips to help a driver minimize the chances of being involved in a blind spot accident.
+A motorist should be aware of this and never travel or attempt to pass an 18-wheeler on the right, even in slow-moving traffic.
+To avoid blind spot accidents, several safety tips can help drivers minimize the chances of being involved in such an incident.

-First is to drive within the speed limit designed to maximize a driver’s ability to avoid potential collisions.
+First, it is essential to drive within the speed limit, which is designed to maximize a driver’s ability to avoid potential collisions.

-Second is to know that other drivers have blind spots also and minimize the time spent in them to only a brief second while passing.
-Also, do a physical head check to make sure that another driver traveling in the blind spot can be seen.
+Second, it is essential to recognize that other drivers also have blind spots, and minimize the time spent in them to only a brief second while passing.
+Also, perform a physical head check to ensure that another driver traveling in the blind spot can be seen.

 Lean your head to the right towards the middle of the car and adjust the right-side mirror so you can just barely see the right side of your car.
 You should NOT be able to see the side of your car when your head is upright.
 Why would you want to?
 When was the last time your own car ran into itself?

-Check for blind spots by doing: While driving along a four-lane road in the right lane, note a vehicle in the left lane coming up to pass you from behind.
+Check for blind spots by doing the following: While driving along a four-lane road in the right lane, note a vehicle in the left lane approaching to pass you from behind.

 Without moving your head, glance in the rear-view mirror and follow it as it approaches your car in the left lane.
 Just before it disappears from your view in the rear-view mirror, glance to the left side mirror.
 There it is.